top of page

 kala davis.JPEG

-I am looking forward to seeing God’s hand move in my new role as social enterprise manager at RSM.
-I am praying we will be good stewards of all the opportunities God has set before us as we work to provide economic empowerment for every woman that walks through the program.
+She cannot wait to see God’s hand move in her role as the Social Enterprise Manager at RSM.
+It is her prayer that she, and others involved with RSM's Social Enterprise, will be good stewards of all the opportunities God has set before them as they work to provide economic empowerment for every woman that walks through the program.

 Program & Volunteer Coordinator